SkarenD/SkarenD/README.md

-- 👋 Hi, I’m @SkarenD
+- 👋 Hi, I’m @Skaren_D
 - 👀 I’m interested in FE Dev and Design
 - 💞️ I’m looking to collaborate on everyone
-- 📫 How to reach me on Telegram or Twitter --> @Skaren_D
+- 📫 How to reach me on Telegram or Twitter

 <!---
 SkarenD/SkarenD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.